-A number of possible issues that can affect your VOIP voice quality can be fixed by fixing or replacing your equipment.
+A number of possible issues that can affect your VoIP voice quality can be fixed by fixing or replacing your equipment.
 If you think this might be the issue, it’s important to remember to start with the simplest (and usually cheapest) fix first, then move on to the more costly and time consuming things next.
-A simple thing to check in this vein is to make sure that your internet is configured to give priority to your VOIP system.
+A simple thing to check in this vein is to make sure that your internet is configured to give priority to your VoIP system.
 If it isn’t you could be losing valuable bandwidth to other services like email and web browsing.
 Next, check your cables.
 If your cables are inadequate to the task of carrying your phone signal, simply replacing them could be the fix you’re looking for.
-On the more expensive end of this spectrum, you could consider the desktop phones that you’re using to interface with your VOIP Tampa system, or even contact your service provider to see if the modem could be creating the issue.
+On the more expensive end of this spectrum, you could consider the desktop phones that you’re using to interface with your VoIP system, or even contact your service provider to see if the modem could be creating the issue.

-In a system as complex as a VOIP phone system, a lot of things can go wrong.
+In a system as complex as a VoIP phone system, a lot of things can go wrong.
 Luckily, there are plenty of tools and resources that you can use to diagnose and fix your problem while potentially keeping costs down.

 Want to learn more?
 Contact us today and learn how PBX- Change can help your business.